Lauren Arikan: In the legislature

 Arikan was sworn into the Maryland House of Delegates on January 9, 2019.
 She was assigned to the Judiciary Committee by House Speaker Michael E. Busch.
 In 2021, she was elected to serve as vice president of the Women Legislators of Maryland caucus.
 She left the caucus in 2022 after its members voted to elect Delegate Lesley Lopez as its new president over Arikan, who was in line to become its next president.
+Arikan is also a member of the Maryland Freedom Caucus.

 In August 2021, Arikan filed a complaint with the Maryland State Board of Elections against Michael Steele, who had formed a 527 committee to raise money for his exploratory effort in the 2022 gubernatorial election.
 Steele's campaign dismissed these allegations, calling them "completely meritless" and accusing Arikan of supporting Dan Cox in the Republican primary.
 Arikan denied these claims, saying that she intended to stay "completely out of the gubernatorial Republican primary".

+In June 2024, Arikan and three other Republican lawmakers signed onto a letter to the superintendent of Baltimore County Public Schools calling for the termination of Alexa Sciuto, a LGBTQIA+ advocate who taught at Baltimore County Schools.
+In the letter, the legislators alleged that Sciuto made death threats toward Kit Hart, the chair of the Carroll County Moms for Liberty chapter, citing a tweet from Sciuto that read, "Officer, I swear I didn't mean to murder her" above a picture of Hart.
+Sciuto had made the post after Hart failed to clearly define the word "woke" during a parents' rights panel in Towson.
+In June 2025, Sciuto filed a defamation lawsuit against the lawmakers, multiple Moms for Liberty members, and Libs of TikTok, claiming that her tweet was rhetorical and that the lawmakers had mischaracterized it as a death threat.

 Political positions

-Abortion

-In March 2022, Arikan proposed an amendment to abortion rights legislation that would ban abortion services based on the gender of the fetus.
-The amendment failed by a vote of 40-86.